cloudpilot-ai/docs/src/content/getting-started/installation-environment.md

 ---
-title: Prepare the terminal environment to get started
+title: Prepare the terminal environment
 ---

+# Prepare the terminal environment

 If you don't have a Bash shell environment (MacOS, Linux), you can launch a pod (with all the prerequisites installed) in the Kubernetes cluster using the following command:
 ```sh